Transformer-Encoder Trees for Efficient Multilingual Machine Translation and Speech Translation: Introduction

 \section{Introduction}

-While autoregressive (AR) approaches to speech recognition and translation, including encoder-decoder Transformers (e.g., Whisper \cite{radford2023robust}) and large language models \cite{huang2024investigating}, offer excellent accuracy, they are prone to hallucination, and their inherently sequential decoding limits parallelism and increases latency.
-The run-time costs become more severe when the input must be translated into multiple languages.
-Recently, researchers have explored \cite{peng2024owsm} how non-autoregressive (NAR) models can be used for efficient and accurate speech recognition.
-We extend this line of work by developing a hierarchical Transformer encoder-only model for multilingual translation and speech translation that capitalizes on linguistic similarity between target languages.
+We consider how to translate efficiently from a single source language into multiple target languages simultaneously and in real time.
+Our motivating application is what we call the \emph{United Nations task}, in which both latency and accuracy of the translation are important.
+Translating from the source language into each of the target languages one-at-a-time introduces substantial computational redundancy, as this approach completely ignores the relationships among target languages.
+For example, French, Spanish, and Italian all belong to the Romance family, and thus their latent representations learned by a multilingual model can be very close to each other (see Figure \ref{fig:embeddings}).
+The run-time costs of ignoring linguistic similarity become increasingly severe when the source language needs to be translated into many languages at once.

-One motivating application is what we call the \emph{United Nations task}: translating speech from one source language into multiple target languages simultaneously in real time, where latency and accuracy are both important.
-Translating from the source language into each of the target languages one-at-a-time introduces substantial computational redundancy by completely ignoring the relationships among them.
-For instance, French, Spanish, and Italian all belong to the Romance family, and thus translated sentences in these languages are often very similar to each other.
-In contrast, our proposed model uses a tree of Transformer encoder layers to harness linguistic similarity between target languages and thereby improve both accuracy and speed.
+The state-of-the-art approach to these tasks is based on autoregression, including encoder-decoder Transformers (e.g., Whisper \cite{radford2023robust}) and large language models \cite{brown2020language,achiam2023gpt,huang2024investigating}, offer excellent accuracy.
+However, autoregressive (AR) methods are prone to hallucination and suffer from high latency due to their inherent sequential decoding mechanism, which restricts the model to unidirectional context and limits parallel processing capabilities.
+To address these issues, recent works \cite{inaguma2021orthros, peng2024owsm, ma2024non} have explored how non-autoregressive (NAR) models can be used for efficient and accurate machine and speech translation.
+Building upon this line of work, we address the United Nations task by developing a hierarchical Transformer encoder-only model for multilingual machine and speech translation.
+By utilizing a tree structure, our proposed model capitalizes on the linguistic similarity between target languages to improve both accuracy and speed.